Profection Year Calculator

 What are annual profections?

-Annual profections are one of the oldest timing techniques in astrology, documented extensively in Vettius Valens' Anthology (2nd century CE) — the longest surviving Hellenistic astrological treatise.
-The system is elegantly simple: each year of your life is assigned to one of the 12 houses, cycling in order from the 1st house at birth.
+Annual profections are among the better documented Hellenistic timing techniques.
+Vettius Valens gives them substantial attention in the Anthology (2nd century CE), though ancient authors used several variants.
+The basic Ascendant method used here is simple: each year of life is assigned to one of the 12 houses, cycling in order from the 1st house at birth.
 At age 1 you enter a 2nd house year, at age 2 a 3rd house year, and so on.
-Every 12 years the cycle returns to the 1st house — ages 12, 24, 36, 48, and 60 are all 1st house profection years, marking periods of personal reinvention.
+Every 12 years the cycle returns to the 1st house, so ages 12, 24, 36, 48, and 60 are all 1st house profection years.

-The active house highlights which life themes come to the foreground.
-A 7th house year (ages 6, 18, 30, 42) tends to bring partnership events — new relationships, deepening commitments, or shifts in how you relate to others.
-A 10th house year (ages 9, 21, 33, 45) puts career and public reputation front and center.
-An 8th house year (ages 7, 19, 31, 43) often surfaces shared finances, psychological depth, or transformation.
+The active house highlights which life themes are worth watching that year.
+A 7th house year (ages 6, 18, 30, 42) can bring partnership topics into focus, such as commitments, negotiation, or shifts in how you relate to others.
+A 10th house year (ages 9, 21, 33, 45) points attention toward career and public reputation.
+An 8th house year (ages 7, 19, 31, 43) can emphasize shared finances, loss, debt, intimacy, or other 8th-house topics.

 How to calculate your profection year